 The base frame is the base of the robot.
 Interface A1 is located at the rear of the base frame.
-It constitutes the interface for the connecting cables between the robot and the controller.
+It constitutes the interface for the connecting cables between the robot, the controller and the energy supply system.

 Electrical installations